unboxed/development-playbook/getting-set-up/getting-set-up.md

 # Getting set up

-The following is things you need to get set up on
+Here are some services and actions you will need to set up: